KypMon/Fuqua-investment-data/README.md

 To push to the live server (```https://go.fuqua.duke.edu/financial_analyzer```), an additional (as yet not created) deployment step will be required.
 These instructions will be updated when the live deployment resources are all created.

 Important!
-If doing local develpment and it is not desired to re-deploy the app on the server, add the message ```[ci skip]```, like this:
+If doing local development and it is not desired to re-deploy the app on the server, add the message ```[ci skip]```, like this:

 ```
 git add .